astropy/astroquery/docs/casda/casda.rst

     >>> url_list = casda.cutout(subset[:1], coordinates=centre, radius=14*u.arcmin)
     >>> filelist = casda.download_files(url_list, savedir='/tmp')

-An example script to download a 3D cutout from the WALLABY Pre-Pilot Eridanus cube at a specified position, velocity, and range is shown below:
+An example script to download a 3D cutout from the WALLABY Pre-Pilot Eridanus cube at a specified position and velocity range is shown below:

 .. doctest-skip::